SirYancy/computer-apps/book/ch6-databases/2_tutorial-data.md

 Adding some of the album data
 -----------------------------

-We\'ll add a album records by hand because it\'s good to see how it works.
-So here\'s five of the albums from my collection in tabular form:
+We'll add a album records by hand because it's good to see how it works.
+So here's five of the albums from my collection in tabular form:

   | AlbumName                     | ReleaseDate   | ArtistID   | GenreID    |
   | ----------------------------- | ------------- | ---------- | ---------- |